AntonovAnton/math.evaluation/README.md

 In version [2.3.0](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.3.0) you can also use a `Dictionary<string, TResult>` as a parameter.
 This allows you to pass variables and their values in a more flexible way, especially when dealing with dynamic or unknown variable names at compile time.

 In version [2.3.1](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.3.1) added `IExpressionCompiler` interface, which allows you to inject your own compiler.
 This is useful if you want to use a different compiler or if you want to customize the compilation process in some way.

+**MathEvaluator.FastExpressionCompiler** is an extension of the MathEvaluator library that uses the [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) to provide performance improvements of up to 10-40x compared to the built-in .NET `LambdaExpression.Compile()` method.

+This library includes all features of the MathEvaluator library but adds a dependency on FastExpressionCompiler.
+For more details, refer to the [documentation](https://github.com/AntonovAnton/math.evaluation/tree/main/MathEvaluation.FastExpressionCompiler).

 ## How to use
 Examples of using string extentions: